Gambling in India

-Gambling in India varies by state; states in India are entitled to formulate their own laws for gambling activities.
-Some states like Goa have legalised casinos.
-Common gambling activities like organized betting are restricted except for selective categories including lottery and horse racing.
+Gambling in India varies by state; states are entitled to formulate their own laws regarding gambling activities.
+Some states, like Goa, have legalized casinos.
+Common gambling activities like organized betting are restricted except for selective categories, including lottery and horse racing.

-In the 21st century, more people have started making cash bets upon prohibited betting and gambling activities in India.
+In the 21st century, more people have betting and gambling activities in India.
 Critics of gambling claim that it leads to crime, corruption, and money laundering.
 However, proponents of regulated gambling argue that it can be a huge source of revenue for the state.
 Casinos in Goa contributed ₹135 crores to the state revenue in 2013.